MarkAdell/personal-website/content/blog/modern-software-engineering-summary.md

 showTopProgressBar: true
 ---

-I recently finished reading *Modern Software Engineering* by Dave Farley and would like to share summaries of the four chapters I found most useful, especially for new software engineers.
+I recently finished reading *Modern Software Engineering* by Dave Farley and would like to share summaries of the five chapters I found most useful, especially for new software engineers.
 In my opinion, reading these summaries can serve as a substitute for reading the full chapters.
 I generated each summary using ChatGPT and then refined them through several iterations to ensure they capture all the main ideas accurately.

 ## Chapter 4 (Working Iteratively)